pgbouncer/pgbouncer/doc/usage.md

 :   When last request was issued.

 wait
-:   Current waiting time in seconds.
+:   Not used for server connections.

 wait_us
-:   Microsecond part of the current waiting time.
+:   Not used for server connections.

 close_needed
 :   1 if the connection will be closed as soon as possible,